xvinkage/python-learning-journey/README.md

 -   [Day 22] Build Pong: The Famous Arcade Game
 -   [Day 23] The Turtle Crossing Capstone Project
 -   [Day 24] Files, Directories and Paths
+-   [Day 25] Working with CSV Data and the Pandas Library
+-   [Day 26] List Comprehension and the NATO Alphabet